Save This Recipe

 10. Baptisia (False Indigo): Playing the long game

-Fridge fix: Scarify (nick or soak in warm water), then refrigerate in moist medium for 6–8 weeks.
-They might still take their sweet time, but you’ll boost your odds big time.
+Fridge fix: Either nick the seeds or let them soak in warm water first (it’ll soften them up), then put them in a moist medium in the fridge for six to eight weeks.
+They’ll probably still take their sweet time sprouting, but you’ll have upped your chances big time.

 11. Phlox: Not all phlox are equal